10/29/2023 Publication Status: ACTIVE*

 Pan frowned and knotted her eyebrows, "What did you think you were pulling, trying to fake that you were in that carbonite block!"

-"I was trying to rescue you!"
-Pan stood up and crossed her arms, "And it was all for nothing, because you were faking being captured the whole time!"
+"I was trying to save you!"
+Pan stood up and crossed her arms, "But you tricked me.
+I still don't like that you faked being captured the whole time!
+It wasn't fair!"

-"And suddenly it's a bad thing?"
-Trunks glared, "Would you rather I had been captured?
+"We went over this before, Pan.
+The enemy had to believe that I was their captive."
+Trunks' eyebrows lowered as he glared into her eyes, "Would you rather I had been actually captured?
 Would you rather have had me splinter into a thousand pieces like that?"

-"You!
-You..!"
-Pan suddenly slumped back into her chair as she began to sniffle, "No…"
+Pan slumped back into her chair as she began to sniffle, "No…"

 "You… -sniff- you…" Pan tried to control her breathing as she looked down to her knees, "You could have died…"

-Trunks sighed and hung his head, "Pan!
+Trunks sighed and hung his head, bringing his hands to forehead, quelling the frustration, "Pan!
 Why do you think I'm so angry with you?"

 "You're… you're still angry…?"

 A sudden crash reverberated through the whole ship.
-The sound of plates clashing in the kitchen caused Trunks to jerk his head around to the sound.
+The sound of plates clashing in the kitchen caused Trunks to jerk his head up to the sound.